 - Ensure systems and services are updated and patched in accordance with industry/vendor recommendations

-- Verify if IAM/RBAC Roles are assigned appropriately and not over-permissioned and there is no provision for permission escalation
+- Verify if identity and access management (IAM) and role-based access control (RBAC) roles are assigned appropriately and not over-permissioned and there is no provision for permission escalation

 - Use security groups and firewall rules to limit access between services and virtual machines